-(1) The retroactive allocation was made to recognize the past contribution of Mr. Léonard to the success of BTB.
+- (1) The retroactive allocation was made to recognize the past contribution of Mr. Léonard to the success of BTB. - (2) As of May 2, 2025, the accumulated liability for allowances obtained since July 1, 2020, is \$ 699,480 (based on the value per unit of 3.2890\$)

-Former Executive Vice President, Chief Operating and Financial Officer
+Vice President.
+Chief Financial Officer

-As Former Executive Vice President, Chief Operating and Financial Officer Mathieu Bolté was, in accordance with its employment conditions, entitled to receive an annual base salary reviewed annually in accordance with BTB's overall compensation policy for Executive Officers and of its employment contract effective May 25, 2020.
-His annual salary as of March 1, 2023, was \$420,000 and is reviewed annually.
-He was also entitled to participate in the equity-based long-term incentive plans.
-He participated in any benefit plan, in the short-term incentive plan, and in the distribution reinvestment plan made available by BTB from time to time.
+As Vice President and Chief Financial Officer (the "CFO") Marc-André Lefebvre is, in accordance with its employment conditions, entitled to receive an annual base salary reviewed annually in accordance with BTB's overall compensation policy for Executive Officers and of its employment contract effective May 27, 2024.

+His annual salary as of January 1st, 2025, is \$387,600.
+He is also entitled to participate in the equity-based long-term incentive plans.
+He participates in any benefit plan, in the short-term incentive plan, and in the distribution reinvestment plan made available by BTB from time to time.